-Tibetan Kyi Apso
+Tibetan Kyi Apso standard

 The Tibetan Kyi Apso is an average-sized multifunctional breed with its homeland in Tibet.
 This ancient magnificent dog excels at guarding various types of human properties although it also has even-tempered and loyal nature, which makes this breed a fabulous family pet.
 It’s a rare sight in European countries as well as in America.